awumii/yoga-pro-7-14ahp9-linux/README.md

 ## Installation
 ### Patched ideapad-laptop driver
 You can include the patched driver in your custom kernel, or use DKMS.
-I will put some guide here if i don't forget.
+I couldn't find any good guide on how to use DKMS without a package manager.
 If you use Arch Linux/CachyOS/EndavourOS or other Arch-based OS, do this, after cloning the repository:
 ```
 cd ideapad-laptop